 Evaluate performance and experience to elect parties capable of conducting transparent, fair, timely, and decisive decision-making and conducting optimal Group management.

 Nominated annually via a resolution by the Board of Directors following deliberation by the Nomination Committee.

 - Succession plan for the CEO and other top executives

-- We have celebrated 100th anniversary in 2016 and created the Meiji Group 2026 Vision, our Long-term Business Plan.
+- We have created the Meiji Group 2026 Vision, our Long-term Business Plan.
 With a view to achieving the group’s vision for 2026, we have established a set of standards (“Leadership Value”) for our executives.
-Leadership Value was reviewed by both the Nomination Committee and the Board of Directors before being resolved by the latter in January 2018.
+Leadership Value was reviewed by both the Nomination Committee and the Board of Directors before being resolved by the latter.

 - 1) Strategic planning and action: Imagination, decisiveness, ability to achieve breakthroughs, ability to channel creative energies

 - 2) Organizational leadership skills: Ability to communicate and convince, ability to motivate, magnanimity for others’ mistakes, ability to develop others’ talents

 - 3) Character: Ability to recognize and channel diverse talents, upstanding character

 Based on our Leadership Value, we will promote the development of succession planning.

 - Following its deliberations on the matter, the Board of Directors adopted a succession planning approach in March 2019, taking into account the Nomination Committee’s opinion on the same.
 This approach focuses on the succession management necessary to ensure that the leadership continues to embody Leadership Value in the medium to long-term future.